Melbourne is one of the greatest cities in the world.

 Only a straightforward two hour drive exists between Melbourne and one of Victoria’s best attractions.
 At the end of Phillip Island, is a penguin parade which occurs nightly.
 This natural phenomena see sometimes thousands of penguins return home to their shelters on the shoreline.

-You can enjoy the spectacular sight from the comfort of the rafters placed above the sand.
+You can enjoy the spectacular sight from the comfort of the seats built above the sand.
 From there, an expert narrator will guide you through the experience.
 The first penguin bobbing up from the ocean will give you chills as the adorable creature waddles home.

 Have fun at Luna Park